-Provides for setting Distance to Fault parameters when a DTF mode is selected.
-Choosing DIST causes the soft keys, below, to be displayed and the corresponding values to be shown in the message area.
-Selected distance values may be changed using the keypad or Up/Down arrow key.

-- □ D1 Opens the start distance (D1) parameter for data entry.
+FREQ/DIST Displays the frequency or distance menu depending on the measurement mode.
+Frequency Menu Provides for setting sweep frequency end points when FREQ mode is selected.
+Selected frequency values may be changed using the keypad or Up/Down arrow key. □ F1 - Opens the F1 parameter for data entry.
+This is the start value for the frequency sweep.
+Press ENTER when data entry is complete. □ F2 - Opens the F2 parameter for data entry.
+This is the stop value for the frequency sweep.
+Press ENTER when data entry is complete.
+Distance Menu Provides for setting Distance to Fault parameters when a DTF mode is selected.
+Choosing DIST causes the soft keys, below, to be displayed and the correspond- ing values to be shown in the message area.
+Selected distance values may be changed using the keypad or Up/Down arrow key. □ D1 - Opens the start distance (D1) parameter for data entry.
 This is the start value for the distance range.
-Press ENTER when data entry is complete. - □ D2 Opens the end distance (D2) parameter for data entry.
+Press ENTER when data entry is complete. □ D2 - Opens the end distance (D2) parameter for data entry.
 This is the end value for the distance range.
-Press ENTER when data entry is complete. - □ DTF AID Provides interactive help to optimize DTF set up parameters.
-You will be prompted for system parameter values of maximum distance, frequency span, and propagation velocity. - □ MORE Selects the Distance Sub-Menu, detailed below.
+Press ENTER when data entry is complete. □ DTF AID - Provides interactive help to optimize DTF set up parameters.
+You will be prompted for system parameter values of maximum distance, fre- quency span, and propagation velocity. □ MORE - Selects the Distance Sub-Menu, detailed below.
+Distance Sub-Menu Provides for setting the cable loss and relative propagation velocity of the coax- ial cable.
+Selected values may be changed using the Up/Down arrow key or key- pad. □ LOSS - Opens the Cable Loss parameter for data entry.

-Distance Sub-Menu

-Provides for setting the cable loss and relative propagation velocity of the coaxial cable.
-Selected values may be changed using the Up/Down arrow key or keypad.

-- □ LOSS Opens the Cable Loss parameter for data entry.
 Enter the loss per foot (or meter) for the type of transmission line being tested.
 Press ENTER when data entry is complete.
-(Range is 0.000 to 5.000 dB/m) - □ PROP VEL (relative propagation velocity) Opens the Propagation Velocity parameter for data entry.
+(Range is 0.000 to 5.000 dB/m) PROP VEL (relative propagation velocity) - Opens the Propagation Velocity parameter for data entry.
 Enter the propagation velocity for the type of transmission line being tested.
 Press ENTER when data entry is complete.
-(Range is 0.010 to 1.000) - □ CABLE Opens a common coaxial cable folder and custom coaxial cable folder.
+(Range is 0.010 to 1.000) CABLE - Opens a common coaxial cable folder and custom coaxial cable folder.
 Select either folder and use the Up/Down arrow key and ENTER key to make a selection.
 This feature provides a rapid means of setting both cable loss and propagation velocity.
 (Refer to Appendix A for a listing of common coaxial cables showing values for "Relative Propagation Velocity" and "Nominal Attenuation in dB/m @ 1000 MHz".)
-The custom cable folder consists of up to 49 user-defined cable parameters downloaded via the Site Master Software Tools program. - □ WINDOW Opens a menu of FFT windowing types for the DTF calculation.
+The custom cable folder consists of up to 24 user-defined cable parameters downloaded via the Site Master Software Tools program. □ WINDOW - Opens a menu of FFT windowing types for the DTF calcula- tion.
 Scroll the menu using the Up/Down arrow key and make a selection with the ENTER key.